 Waiver.
 Any delay or failure of either of us to exercise a right or remedy will not result in a waiver of that, or any other, right or remedy.

 Money damages insufficient.
 Each of us acknowledges that money damages may not be sufficient compensation for a breach of this agreement.
-Each of us agrees that the other may without prejudice seek court orders including injunctive relief, to stop confidential information from becoming public in breach of this agreement.
+Each of us agrees that the other may without prejudice be entitled to seek court orders including injunctive relief, to stop confidential information from becoming public in breach of this agreement.

+Parties shall meet any liability emanating from any breach of this Agreement and shall indemnify, hold harmless and defend the other, its Directors, Officers, Employees and Representatives (“Indemnified Party”) against third-party suit, proceeding, judgement, claim, actions, costs, damages, expenses, penalties, claims, demands and liabilities.

 Transfers of this agreement.
 If one of us transfers this agreement, we will not disclose the other’s confidential information to the transferee without the other’s consent.